 We performed a comparison between Exasol and Teradata based on real PeerSpot user reviews.

-Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Its speed is great."
+Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is easy to scale."

 "The speed is very good compared to other databases, like SQL Server or Oracle."